 Writing Concisely: How to be Brief for Business

-Prof. Julie Moore, Director of the Writing Center, and Rita Heaton, a former CU writing center tutor who now works for Career Services, will teach you how to write clear, concise prose for business documents.
+Prof. Julie Moore, Director of the Writing Center, and Kelsey Newman, a CRLA-certified writing center consultant and senior finance major, will teach you how to write clear, concise prose for business documents.
 In a field where wordiness and awkwardness can mean the difference between success and failure, business requires strong writing skills.
-Yet, this workshop is likewise accessible to and useful for any major needing to master concision and clarity in writing.
+This workshop is likewise accessible to and useful for any major needing to master concision and clarity in writing.
+Writing about Literature: How to Do a Close Reading

-Experienced writing center consultants Jessica Lagucki, a senior criminal justice major, and Sarah Wilson, a senior social work major, will walk you through the Publication Manual of the American Psychological Association (6th ed.).
-Especially geared for majors in communication arts, criminal justice, education, exercise and sports science, nursing, psychology, and social work, this workshop is intensive and in-depth.
+Writing center consultants Chelsea Musser, a psychology major who’s also CRLA-certified, and Courtney Raymond, an applied communication major, and will walk you through the Publication Manual of the American Psychological Association, sixth edition.
+Especially geared for majors in communications, criminal justice, education, exercise and sports science, nursing, psychology, and social work, this workshop is intensive and in-depth.

 Surveying the Landscape: How to Write a Literature Review

-Prof. Julie Moore, Director of the Writing Center, will teach the basic guidelines for writing a literature review.
-Especially geared for majors such as education, exercise and sport science, music, and psychology, this workshop will walk you through the steps of writing this highly specialized, discipline-specific essay.
+CRLA-certified writing consultant Michayla Lehman, an English major, will teach the basic guidelines for writing a literature review.
+Especially geared for majors such as allied health, athletic training, education, and psychology, this workshop is detailed and will walk you through the steps of writing this highly specialized, discipline-specific essay.
+Bring your literature review assignments and research with you.

 Writing Papers with a Clear Conscience: